BulletSentence/Code-Friend/README.md

 # Code Friend
- An A.I. created to talk with people
+ An A.I. created to talk with people.

+# IA Code Script:
+Node.JS